Skip to main content

 Selective elimination of senescent cells in all organs of the body, including the brain, in a dose dependent manner

-Eos’s geropeptide, PTC-2107, demonstrates a dose response with respect to elimination of senescent cells, plateauing at the two 50 mg/kg doses, 1x/ and 3X/ week, indicating that 50 mg/kg 1X/week is the optimal dose since it provides the maximum effect on senescent cell elimination (~ 60% SCs eliminated) at the lowest drug exposure
+Eos’s MitoXcel geropeptide, PTC-2107, demonstrates a dose response with respect to elimination of senescent cells, plateauing at the two 50 mg/kg doses, 1x/ and 3X/ week, indicating that 50 mg/kg 1X/week is the optimal dose since it provides the maximum effect on senescent cell elimination (~ 60% SCs eliminated) at the lowest drug exposure

 • After 20 weeks of treatment, at the 25 mg/kg SC 3X/week dose, PTC-2107-treated animals experienced a 33% reduction in senescent cells (“SCs”) compared to saline treated controls (p=0.0025) as measured by senescence-associated beta-gal % area staining.